DarshanRokkad/Data_Science_Project_Template/README.md

 ├── notebooks
 │   │
 │   └── experiment.ipynb                     <-- a jupyter notebook where eda and model training is performed │
+├── resources                                <-- folder contains some usefull commands and steps used while build project │
 ├── src
 │   │